SeniorSA/hybrid-rs-trainner/README.md

  * [Learning From Labeled And Unlabeled Data: An Empirical Study Across Techniques And Domains](https://www.jair.org/media/1509/live-1509-2348-jair.pdf)
  * [Is trust robuts?
 An Analysis of Trust-Based Recommendation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.476.7184&rep=rep1&type=pdf)

+## License
+### DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+                    Version 2, December 2004

+ Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

+ Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.